 '''

-CORIOLIS_PLANE BETA !{F} | BETA
+!Note: The average latitude is not specified and is calculated internally CORIOLIS_PLANE BETA {\tt !\{F\} \mid BETA}

 '''

-1. Independently of whether the f-plane or beta-plane approximation is used to calculate the Coriolis parameter, the average latitude is needed.
-The average latitude can be either estimated based on the grid projection or specified by the user.

-- 2. The Coriolis parameter can be turned off (set to zero) by setting the "Average latitude for Coriolis" to "User specified" and entering 0.0 (see Figure 2-19). - 3.
-The Coriolis parameter is NOT a calibration parameter.
+- Independently of whether the f-plane or beta-plane approximation is used to calculate the Coriolis parameter, the average latitude is needed.
+The average latitude can be either estimated based on the grid projection or specified by the user. - 2.
+The Coriolis parameter can be turned off (set to zero) by setting the "Average latitude for Coriolis" to "User specified" and entering 0.0 (see Figure 2-19). - The Coriolis parameter is NOT a calibration parameter.
 It is recommended to use the Coriolis parameter for all regional scale applications.
 For small project scale applications, the effects of the Coriolis parameter are less important.